Your fractional CFO for owner-operated wineries.

 4. The AI search shift hits wine harder than most verticals

 A prospect searching "best wineries in Santa Barbara County" used to get a Google map with photos and reviews.
-Now they get a ChatGPT or Claude summary that names three to five wineries — and if you are not in that list, you do not get the click.
+Now they get a ChatGPT or Claude summary that names three to five wineries, and if you are not in that list, you do not get the click.
 The lever that changes this is not on your website; it is in your external citation footprint.
+A Website Audit measures exactly that footprint.

 5. Distribution is consolidating and pricing power is shrinking